top of page

 Thunder galloped swiftly across the field and rolled in the dirt.

-Both of these writing exercises taught my kids that words can be fun as well as taught them how to construct an interesting sentence with various parts of speech.
+These writing exercises taught my kids that words can be fun as well as taught them how to construct an interesting sentence with various parts of speech.
+I hope you will try it out and enjoy a pleasant morning playing with words.

-2 views
+7 views

 bottom of page